 This will NOT happen if you try to argue.
 Arguing is what bullies wait for only to tear you apart if you don’t know what to respond with.

 The end outcome will be establishing the dominant position the bully asked for.

 Ignoring a bully in a one-on-one interaction is hardly possible.

 If you’re up for it, make sure you wear a pair of headphones and don’t expect a physical counteract.

 Or just walk away if possible and feasible.

-But it could be a great alternative in a public group, and especially effective online.
-Not feeding the trolls what they crave for is the usually the best thing to do.
+But it could be a great alternative in a public group and especially effective online.
+Not feeding the trolls what they crave is usually the best thing to do.

 The outcome may vary.
 In some cases, you may keep the same stance on the power scale with a bully, or slightly lower.
 In an online interaction, it’s usually an upside for you and an expected response (its lack thereof).

 The more aggressive the bully, the more important to report them if possible.

 As some respondents to the previously discussed studies have included physical threats as bullying, these should absolutely be reported and dealt with as early as possible.